RainJamesY/RainJamesY.github.io/_pages/about.md

 - Artificial Intelligence Security & Privacy
   - Security in Large Language Models (Natural Language Processing)

 # 🔥 News

-- *2023.10：* I won the First Class Scholarship and ranked 1/144 in the annual comprehensive assessment (the only participant with 90+ overall score).
+- *2023.10:* I ranked 1/144 in the annual comprehensive assessment (the only participant with a 90+ overall score).

 - *2023.8:* One paper is accepted by ICCVW UnCV 2023.
 - *2023.5:* Two of our projects won the First Prize in the 16th China Undergraduate Computer Design Competition of Middle South Division (Award Rate: 3%).